Hem till Midgård: Runar Tvålfager

 Portrayed by Johan Petersson.
 His name means "Runar Pretty-Boy".
 Blond, tall and strong, he is known as the "sex-machine from Mälaren", and prone to jumping into the sack with anything female (including the Queen of Sweden and Lill-Snorre's mother) but he is utterly unintelligent.
 Lill-Snorre often beats him when he asks stupid questions.
 Runar is the member of the group who ruins Lill-Snorre's situations the most.

 Halvdan Glappkäft

 Portrayed by Stefan Roos.
-His name means "Halvdan Blabbermouth".
-He is the considered the most annoying member of the group, and his laugh sounds like a goat.
+His name means "Half-done Blabbermouth".
+He is considered the most annoying member of the group, and his laugh sounds like a goat.
 He is the smartest member, but also the least respected, Lill-Snorre neglects to refer him as a member of the crew, and calls him Gunilla.
 Halvdan competes with Runar for his rank as sex-machine, and Lill-Snorre's rank as a chief because he is weak as a chief.
 However, Halvdan is the only member of the group that Lill-Snorre can feel superior to, and is most often on the receiving end of his eye-pokes and groin-kicks.
 Tyke also beats him up on a regular basis.